-To search for a specific report click the Search Button in the Main Menu.
-A search box will appear.
-Enter the terms that you want to search on and click the search button ($^{\circ}$).
-All reports that have the search terms in either the title or the description will appear.
-To see all the reports click the clear button ($^{\circ}$).
+To search for a specific report, enter the terms that you want to search for in the search box.
+All reports that have the search terms in either the name or the description will appear.
+To see all the reports click the Clear button (\times).